• About

 Final Thoughts

-The museum’s collection is vast and varied, presenting art and artifacts that speak to centuries of intellectual achievement and aesthetic beauty.
+Located on the ancient Hippodrome, the museum’s collection is vast and varied, presenting art and artifacts that speak to centuries of intellectual achievement and aesthetic beauty.
 This institution serves as a vital bridge connecting the past and present, illustrating the profound influence of Turkish and Islamic arts on the global stage.

 Contact Us for a Guided Tour

-Interested in having a more in-depth insight into the Turkish and Islamic culture?
 We have the best professional tour guides in Istanbul who can assist you in your exploration of the city’s remarkable attractions and museums.

 Soner Dursun